Gibbs measures for contact Anosov flows are all exponentially mixing: Iteration procedure -- the role of the contact structure

 The following lemma is fundamental for the iteration procedure that will be used in Sect.
-9 which will show that the so called contraction operators are "eventually" contracting.
-The idea behind all this is in Lemma $10''$ in \cite{D} (see Sects.
-6, 7 and 8 in \cite{D}) although here we do everything in much higher generality.
+8 which will show that the so called contraction operators are "eventually" contracting.
+The idea behind all this is in Lemma $10''$ in \cite{D1} (see Sects.
+6, 7 and 8 in \cite{D1}), although here we have to proceed in a slightly more complicated way.

 \bs